Frequently Asked Questions

 What happens when someone is in violation of the development codes?

 Depending on what the violation is, a person with a code enforcement violation may be contacted by staff and asked to voluntarily correct the violation.
 They may be notified of the specific violation and given a time frame in which to comply.
 For a complete description of the process see the page entitled "Complaint Process."

-Does the Community Development Division release the name of the complaining party?
+Does the Community Development Department release the name of the complaining party?

 Information provided by the complainants may become public record, depending if the case is brought before the hearing officer.